 We claim that the system is currently in a safe state.
-Indeed, the sequence $\langle P1,P3, P4, P2, P0 \rangle$ satisfies the safety criteria.
+Indeed, the sequence < P1, P3, P4, P2, P0> satisfies the safety criteria.
 Suppose now that process P1 requests one additional instance of resource type A and two instances of resource type C, so Request1 = (1,0,2).
-To decide whether this request can be immediately granted, we first check that Request1 \leq Available-that is, that (1,0,2) \leq (3,3,2), which is true.
+To decide whether this request can be immediately granted, we first check that $Request1 \le Available$ -that is, that $(1,0,2) \le (3,3,2)$ , which is true.
 We then pretend that this request has been fulfilled, and we arrive at the following new state: